SciADV-Community/Okabot/README.md

 # Okabot
 ![](https://raw.githubusercontent.com/Zorpos/Okabot/master/okabot.png)

-A spelling correction bot for /r/SteinsGate
+A spelling correction bot for Reddit
 <hr>

 This bot was inspired by several incorrect spellings popularized by groups like CrunchyRoll and HorribleSubs.